microsoft/FluidFramework/packages/dds/tree/docs/wip/Stored and View Schema.md

 Schema/Shape optimized storage formats, and optimize schematize for these formats and for known stored schema.

+Support additional functionality (prioritize based on users).
+Some examples we might do:

-Support additional functionality (other options for stored schema, imperative extensions to view schema)
+-   other options for stored schema
+-   imperative extensions to view schema
+-   more specific multiplicity options
+-   helpers for schema migrations
+-   support and/or helpers for bounded open polymorphism.

 # Misc Notes